gsuuon/social.nvim/readme.md

 # social.nvim

-Browse github repos by topic and recency.
+Browse github repos by topic and recency

 ## Usage
 `:Social [date] [topic]` — Show repos with the given topic created after the date.
 Defaults to `:Social today neovim`.